essif-lab/framework/docs/terminology.md

 The traditional tool for fostering common understanding is using glossaries, i.e. alphabetical lists of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary ([OED](https://www.lexico.com/definition/glossary)).
 Examples include the [Sovrin Glossary](https://sovrin.org/library/glossary/) and the [NIST Glossary](https://csrc.nist.gov/glossary).
 Other initiatives attempt to provide more background, e.g. the [terminology for talking about privacy by data minimization](https://dud.inf.tu-dresden.de/literatur/Anon_Terminology_v0.34.pdf) by Pfitzmann and Hansen (2010), or the [EBSI Terminology (login required)](https://ec.europa.eu/cefdigital/wiki/display/EBP/EBSI+Terminology).

-The eSSIF-Lab project will also develop a [Glossary](glossary).
+The eSSIF-Lab project will also develop a [Glossary](essif-lab-glossary).

-However, since the use of such glossaries is limited to short explanations, we will also provide (a) mental model(s) that provide a more in-depth explanation of the concepts that underly the words listed in the [Glossary](glossary).
+However, since the use of such glossaries is limited to short explanations, we will also provide (a) mental model(s) that provide a more in-depth explanation of the concepts that underly the words listed in the [eSSIF-Lab Glossary](essif-lab-glossary).

 ## Mental Models